WV-design/Trinity-toolhead/README.md

 -->

 ### Monolith
-Compatible with 6 and 9mm belts, mgn9 and mgn12 (with the monolith SLM belt clamp)
+Compatible with gates gt2 (and epdm) 6 and 9mm belts, mgn9 and mgn12

-### GT2 belts only for now as gt3 needs a lot higher tension.

 ## BOM: